intel/llvm/sycl/test-e2e/README.md

 directives and substitutions doesn't allow us to expand a line into only dynamically known number of commands.

-To overcome that, these SYCL end-to-end tests implement a subclass of `lit.formats.ShTest` that adjusts default behavior to enable our usage scenario.
-Mainly, we introduce `%{run}` *expansion* that generates multiple commands from a single `RUN` directive - one per device in `sycl_devices` parameter (more on the parameter below).
+To overcome that, we introduce `%{run}` *expansion* that generates multiple commands from a single `RUN` directive - one per device in `sycl_devices` parameter (more on the parameter below).
 There is a small number of tests that either need multiple devices or target the device selector itself.
 For such tests we have a regular `%{run-unfiltered-devices}` substitution that doesn't set a `ONEAPI_DEVICE_SELECTOR` filter nor does it create multiple commands.
+Technically, this change is implemented by creating a custom LIT test [format](/sycl/test-e2e/format.py) that inherits from `lit.formats.ShTest`.

 This custom LIT test format also overrides the meaning of `REQUIRES`/`UNSUPPORTED`/`XFAIL` directives, although in a natural way that